Logo of North East Museums

 There is a short flight of steps leading to the building as well as an accessible ramp to the right.

-The Fort site
+The fort site

 The surface around the fort is generally flat but uneven and can vary from grass to gravel.
 The main paths throughout the site remains are original Roman roads covered with gravel and stones so please take great care when exploring and making your way to the reconstructed buildings.